sek034/Impact-of-Number-of-Nutritions/README.md

 This section centers on examining the pattern of absent values in the `rating` column within our integrated dataset.
 The goal is to investigate if this missingness depends on specific recipe attributes - specifically, the calories contained in the dish and the amount of time spent in preparation.
 This inquiry is crucial as it could point to underlying patterns in the relationship between these recipe attributes and the completeness of rating data.

+- To investigate this, we created a new column `rating_missingness` in which the value is `True` if rating is missing, `False` if rating is not missing.

 #### 1. Rating and Calories

 **Null hypothesis**: The missingness of `rating` column does not depend on calories.